48X Dental Officer

 Upon Commissioning

 New dentists arrive with clinical training, but they still need Air Force-specific credentialing, military customs, and readiness-process seasoning before they feel fully at home in the system.
+The credentialing process at the first duty station involves submitting clinical training records, licensure documentation, and specialty certificates to the base credentials committee, which grants clinical privileges before the officer can treat patients independently.

 Work Environment